Travel to Italy

 Today you can enjoy a chance to discover Tuscany at your own pace.
 Take a stroll around Montecatini and treat yourself to a coffee in one of the many cafes or take the cable car to the older town, which sits atop a nearby hill.
 We also suggest you “take the waters” at the Terme Tettuccio which is one of the most eye-catching art-nouveau structures in the town.

 After breakfast, begin your holiday with a walking tour around Florence accompanied by your expert local guide.
-You will visit the Duomo (cathedral), which was completed structurally in 1436 and has an elaborate green and pink façade in the 19th century gothic-revival style.
+You will witness the famous Duomo (cathedral), which was completed structurally in 1436 and has an elaborate green and pink façade in the 19th century gothic-revival style.
 From there you will move on to the Piazza della Signoria, which was the centre of the Florentine Republic and remains the political hub of the city.
 You will also see the Ponte Vecchio (Old Bridge) which has shops built along the length of it as was once common for Italian bridges.

 After your walking tour, enjoy some free time to have a leisurely lunch and the chance to explore Florence’s exquisite streets and squares.